Kosher Meal Plan Information

 Under which Kosher Supervision is Maryland Hillel certified?
 Is there a Mashgiach on the premises?

 Maryland Hillel’s Kashrut is supervised under the Va’ad of Greater Washington.
-There is always a Mashgiach on duty, which includes our senior Mashgiach and several part-time student Mashgichim.
+There is always a Mashgiach on duty, which includes several part-time student Mashgichim.

 Are students entitled to a refund for missed meals and do unused meals roll over to the next semester?